Y-L-LIU/MGTBench-2.0/README.md

 If you find this repo and dataset useful, please consider cite our work
 ```
 @software{rethinkingMGT2024,
-  author = {Liu, Yule and Zhong, Zhiyuan and Liao, Yifan and Leng, Jiaqi and Sun, Zhen and Zhang, Yang and He, Xinlei},
+  author = {Liu, Yule and Zhong, Zhiyuan and Liao, Yifan and Leng, Jiaqi and Sun, Zhen and Chen, Yang and Gong, Qingyuan and Zhang, Yang and He, Xinlei},
   month = {10},
   title = {{MGTBench-2.0: Rethinking the Machine-Generated Text Detection}},
   url = {https://github.com//Y-L-LIU/MGTBench-2.0},